 7. It’s Cheap!

 It’s pretty common knowledge that Eastern Europe and the Balkans are incredibly cheap and your money will go farther than more popular destinations like Germany, France or Italy.
 On average while in Macedonia, for two meals, two beers and a water, we paid roughly 15 €.
-We stayed at Elsa Hotel ⭐⭐⭐⭐, right in the heart of the city and paid only 83 €.
+If you’re wondering where to stay in Skopje, then consider where we stayed at, the Elsa Hotel ⭐⭐⭐⭐, right in the heart of the city and paid only 83 €.
 The hotel staff were incredibly friendly and even upgraded us to the Business Suite for our honeymoon.
 While at our hotel, I had secretly booked us a one hour couples massage, in our hotel room through the hotel for a whopping 20 € each!

 While I loved our hotel, I later discovered the Skopje Marriott Hotel right in the center of town near the Warrior on a Horse Fountain which has incredibly reasonable prices which I would have also enjoyed.